 The development has a gated entrance and grounds with tall palm trees, short palm trees, flowering bushes and oak trees.
 Lanes wind around ponds, and there are a lot of cul de sacs.
 All homes are single story with one to three bedrooms.
 They range in size from about 800 square feet to more than 1,400 square feet.
 Some come fully furnished.
 Homes built in the 1970s and 1980s tend to be smaller than those built in the 1990s and 2000s.
 Newer dwellings are also closer to the golf courses.
 Older properties are fairly modest but many have upgrades, including granite countertops, oak cabinetry, hurricane windows, a front lanai or a glass enclosed sunroom.
 Nearly all exteriors are stucco.

-Prices begin at around $100,000.
+Prices begin in the low-$100,000s.
 Please verify this with a Realtor as prices are bound to change.
 Each of the HOAs has its own rules, and the fees help pay for lawn maintenance, pest control, a community cable channel, and clubhouse upkeep.
-Dues range from about $500 to $700 per month depending on home size and the condo association.
+Dues range from about $500 to $750 per month depending on home size and the condo association.

 The community's main North Clubhouse has a cafe, an outdoor pool, an indoor lap pool, a card room, a wood shop, an art studio and more.
 Its Veterans Theater hosts monthly movies and live entertainment.
 The South Clubhouse has a Mediterranean theme, pool, a lounge, a restaurant, a fitness center, a catering kitchen and a stained glass studio.